mriffle/nf-teirex-dda/docs/source/how_to_run.rst

 4. Run the workflow.

    Nextflow workflows may be run with a variety of *executors*.
-Executors are what run the actual steps of the pipeline; that is, they are the systems on which steps like Encyclopedia and msconvert will be run.
+Executors are what run the actual steps of the pipeline; that is, they are the systems on which steps like Comet and msconvert will be run.
 Examples of executors are your local computer, a computer cluster, or
    AWS Batch.
 The example below describes how to run the workflow using your local system or AWS Batch as the executor.